-These more historical documents are retained to provide a full picture of the work that LandWatch has engaged in over the years.
+These historical documents are retained to provide a full picture of the work that LandWatch has engaged in over the years.
 This gives interested parties a view into past positions, policy work, and efforts by our organization.

 KUSP Land Use Report

-For 15 years (2001-2016) LandWatch founding executive director Gary Patton presented a Monterey County land use report on local radio station KUSP 5 days a week.
+For 15 years (2001-2016) LandWatch founding executive director Gary Patton presented a Monterey County land use report on local radio station KUSP five days a week.
 These short news broadcasts informed the public on the land use issues around the county.
 These transcripts of his broadcasts are a very interesting historical looks at land use issues in the county.

 KUSP Land Use Report Transcript Archive

 “Room Enough” Report